Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Local affine fillings and torsion-controlled extensions for

+In Proposition~\ref{baas}, we presented a procedure for constructing locally smooth $q$-cocycles from a $q$-form $\tilde{\lambda}$; here, we discuss its relation to Gel'fand--Fuks cohomology, and show that it recovers the form $\tilde{\lambda} $ (Proposition~\ref{43333}).
+Furthermore, for $M=S^3$, the non-extendability of the locally smooth $3$-cocycle to $\Diff^+(M)$ will be shown in \S \ref{Diff+(S3)}.

-We finally discuss the relation with the Gel'fand--Fuks cohomology (Proposition \ref{43333}).
-Let $G$ be a Fr\'echet--Lie group with Lie algebra $\mathfrak g$.
-For $n\ge0$ we define the smooth Lie algebra complex with trivial coefficients $\R$ by
+Let $ \GG$ be a Fr\'echet--Lie group with Lie algebra $\mathfrak g$, and suppose that $\GG$ admits a smooth local exponential map $\g \ra \GG$.
+For $n\ge0$, we define the smooth Lie algebra complex with trivial coefficients $\R$ by

 The differential $d_{\mathfrak g}: C^n_{\rm GF}(\mathfrak g) \to C^{n+1}_{\rm GF}(\mathfrak g)$ is given by the usual Chevalley--Eilenberg formula